-For decades, Burma has pursued a conventional economic development path with insufficient attention to environmental safeguards.
-As a result, the country is currently dealing with detrimental ecological consequences related to climate change and natural disasters, deforestation, mangrove vegetation loss, deterioration of water and air quality, and land degradation, resulting in flooding and landslides, biodiversity loss, depletion of inland and coastal fisheries, and wastewater and solid waste problems management.
+For decades, Burma has pursued economic development with insufficient attention to environmental safeguards.
+As a result, the country is currently dealing with detrimental ecological consequences related to climate change and natural disasters, deforestation, mangrove vegetation loss, deterioration of water and air quality, and land degradation, resulting in flooding and landslides, biodiversity loss, depletion of inland and coastal fisheries, and management of wastewater and solid waste problems.

-Foreign Direct Investment (FDI) in the energy, agriculture, industrial, and mining sectors added to Burma’s environmental challenges.
-In terms of ecological governance, Burma scored 179 out of 180 countries measured on the Environmental Performance Index in 2022 and ranked among the world’s least developed countries in environmental management, law, regulation, and infrastructure.
-Ecosystem vitality and biodiversity protection are especially vulnerable sectors.
+Lack of environmental regulation in the energy, agriculture, industrial, and mining sectors added to Burma’s environmental challenges.
+In terms of ecological governance, Burma scored 177 out of 180 countries measured on the Environmental Performance Index in 2024 and ranked among the world’s least developed countries in environmental management, law, regulation, and infrastructure.
+Ecosystem vitality and biodiversity protection are especially weak.

-Previous governments made some progress establishing legal and regulatory frameworks for environmental management.
+Previous governments made some progress in establishing legal and regulatory frameworks for environmental management.
 The government enacted the Environmental Conservation Law (ECL) in 2012, followed by the Environmental Conservation Rules (ECR) in 2014 and the Environmental Impact Assessment Procedure (EIA Procedure) in 2015.
-National Environmental Quality (Emission) Guidelines (2015) and sector-specific EIA guidelines for the hydropower, mining, and oil and gas industries have been developed.
+Burma developed National Environmental Quality (Emission) Guidelines (2015) and sector-specific EIA guidelines for the hydropower, mining, and oil and gas industries.
 The National Environmental Policy and the Burma Climate Change Policy were released in 2019.
 These new policies were in harmony with the Burma Sustainable Development Plan 2018-2030 and highlighted the increasing risks of climate change and its impacts on Burma’s economic and social development.
-Several ongoing or planned projects address environmental management and are supported by development partners such as the World Bank, IFC, ADB, JICA, UNDP, and NEA since a previous government implemented EIA procedures in 2015.
-However, improvements to environmental development projects have largely stalled at this writing.
+Several planned projects addressed environmental management and were supported by development partners such as the World Bank, IFC, ADB, JICA, and UNDP.
+Improvements to environmental development projects have largely stalled, however, following the 2021 military coup.

 Solid Waste Management